AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/blog/eternal recurrence.md

 There's also the fact that there are no proper best-practices I have found so far, as the ecosystem is still evolving.
 Some recommendations I've seen online include

+- https://github.com/hercules-ci/flake-parts which still kinda confuses me, but I can see why it is powerful.
 -